Address lists in Exchange Online

-An address list is a collection of mail-enabled recipient objects from Active Directory.
-Address lists are based on recipient filters, and are basically unchanged from Exchange 2010.
+An address list is a collection of mail-enabled recipient objects in Exchange Online.
+Address lists are based on recipient filters.
 You can filter by recipient type (for example, mailboxes and mail contacts), recipient properties (for example, Company or State or Province), or both.
 Address lists aren't static; they're updated dynamically.
 When you create or modify recipients in your organization, they're automatically added to the appropriate address lists.
 These are the different types of address lists that are available:

-Global address lists (GALs): The built-in GAL that's automatically created by Exchange includes every mail-enabled object in the Active Directory forest.
+Global address lists (GALs): The built-in GAL that's automatically created by Exchange Online includes every mail-enabled object in the organization.
 You can create additional GALs to separate users by organization or location, but a user can only see and use one GAL.

 Offline address books (OABs): OABs contain address lists and GALs.
 OABs are used by Outlook clients in cached Exchange mode to provide local access to address lists and GALs for recipient look-ups.
-For more information, see Offline address books in Exchange 2016.
+For more information, see [Offline address books in Exchange Online].

 Users in your organization use address lists and the GAL to find recipients for email messages.
 Here's an example of what address lists look like in Outlook 2016:

-For procedures related to address lists, see Procedures for address lists in Exchange 2016.
+For procedures related to address lists, see Address list procedures in Exchange Online.

 You can hide recipients from all address lists and GALs.
 For more information, see Hide recipients from address lists.